The Problem With Elizabeth Warren Taking A DNA Test To

 Advertisement

 "We appreciate Senator Warren's push to bring awareness to violence against American Indian and Alaska Native women and families, who all too often are invisible to most Americans.
-As marginalised communities, we often struggle to bring tribal interests to the centre of the debate."
+As marginalized communities, we often struggle to bring tribal interests to the center of the debate."

 By the way, @realDonaldTrump: Remember saying on 7/5 that you’d give $1M to a charity of my choice if my DNA showed Native American ancestry?
 I remember – and here's the verdict.
 Please send the check to the National Indigenous Women’s Resource Center: https://t.co/I6YQ9hf7Tv pic.twitter.com/J4gBamaeeo— Elizabeth Warren (@elizabethforma) October 15, 2018